djadomi/Lightroom-utils/README.md

 ### Utilities:

 1. `lapse`
-Acting on XMP files, this program takes a start and end point (keyframes) and interpolates the interim frames.
+Acting on XMP files, this program takes a start and end point and interpolates the interim frames.
 Written in Perl, it depends on `Getopt::Std` and `Tie::File`.
 It also uses `Data::Dumper::Simple` for debug info.